xSolutions365/Engineering-Principles/README.md

 **Why it matters**

+By catching issues early we build confidence in the team and the codebase and reduce the effects of production bugs on quality and reputation.
+It also allows for a focus on shipping new features that matter rather than frustratingly debugging old code.

 **Practices**

 - [Use pre-commit hooks for quick checks](docs/build-confidence.md#use-pre-commit-hooks-for-quick-checks)
 - [Run linting and formatting automatically](docs/build-confidence.md#run-linting-and-formatting-automatically)
 - [Set up type checking and static analysis](docs/build-confidence.md#set-up-type-checking-and-static-analysis)